Scraping, harvesting, or extracting is the process of getting all the information from some public site. It automates manual exporting of the data.

 The scraping and extracting of public data is protected by the First Amendment of the United States Constitution.
 The Ninth Circuit Court of Appeals ruled that automated scraping of publicly accessible data does not violate the Computer Fraud and Abuse Act (CFAA).
-Although, You should seek the counsel of an attorney on your specific matter to comply with the laws in your jurisdiction.
+Although, you should seek the counsel of an attorney on your specific matter to comply with the laws in your jurisdiction.

-We’re extracting only publicly available data, and the scraper works as a browser for data scientist, developers, and marketers.
+We’re extracting only publicly available data, and the scraper works as a browser for data scientists, developers, and marketers.

 Payments & Subscriptions

 The invoice will be generated based on the usage of the services during the billing period (30 days).
 The prices are listed on the page.

 Free Tier is the amount of usage you can use for free each month.
 For example, some products has a Free Tier with 500 requests per month.
 This means any usage of the product below 500 requests during a month will be free.

 When a subscription is finalized, you will receive an invoice for the usage of the services during the subscription period.